 sudo apt install php7.3

-That being said, the package php will always contain the latest version of PHP available in Ubuntu repositories.
+Note that the php package always points to the latest stable version of PHP available in the Ubuntu repositories.

 php -v